Brodie family: Leo Brodie

 Leo Brodie, played by Nick Rhys, is Michael and Gabriel's younger brother.
 He made his first on-screen appearance on 2 November 2010.
 ATV describes him as "young man about the town".
 Rhys said in regards to his casting, "Being a young man about the town, there will definitely be someone Leo takes a shine to, who that may be you will have to wait and see."
 Rhys later commented that Leo was not a one-dimensional character, calling him "complicated".

 Leo arrives in Shieldinch and meets Hayley McCrone (Pamela Byrne) and overhears that she will not wear a Remembrance Day poppy because she does not want to put a hole in her cardigan.
 He asks her if it matters and she tells him that handing over her money is the main issue before walking away.
 Leo later asks Conor if he thinks whether Leyla had something to do with Michael quitting the army.
 Before Leo returns to Afghanistan, Hayley kisses him, but she pulls away admitting it was wrong.
 Michael receives a phone call from the army, who tell him that Leo has been injured.

+Chloe Brodie

+Chloe Brodie, played by Shonagh Price, is Michael's first wife and the mother of Conor and Nicole.